Kathy Condon

 Make Your Hotel Reservation

 In case you haven't heard, Palm Springs is becoming a year-round destination.
-With 70 plus small hotels (Hotels with 50 rooms or less), there are many choices you can explore on Palm Springs Preferred Small Hotels website.
+With 70 plus small hotels (Hotels with 50 rooms or less), there are many choices you can explore on the Palm Springs Preferred Small Hotels website.

 What Should I Pack?